alexgs/electric-lounge/database/README.md

 Database settings and configuration.

+:boom: **WARNING** :boom: PostreSQL is weird about case sensitivity.
+The best solution is to use lower case for all database and role names.
+If you insist on using upper case, you _must_ wrap database and role names in double quotes.

 ## Common Commands

 You'll need [Task][1] to do anything.
 You can run `task --list` to see other commands, or just peek at `Tasklist.yml`.